NyeGuy/nyeguy.github.io/_pages/about.md

 ---
 ![Nye Warburton](images\nyetoon_header.png)
 <br>
-I am an animator.
-I worked as a contract animator for many years. <br>
-Now, my creative focus is spent researching and teaching animation systems for real time development.
+I am an animator, educator and computer graphics researcher.
+For many years, I worked as a contract animator and visualization artist on a number of high profile projects.
+I was also involved in several game and real time start ups.
+Now, I spend a lot of time thinking about how artists and animators will use automation tools and networked technology.
 <br>

-Feel free to [read some of the posts in my blog.](https://nyeguy.github.io/year-archive/) Or, if real time animation interests you, [check out some of the classes I teach.](https://nyeguy.github.io/teaching/)
+Feel free to [read some of the posts in my blog.](https://nyeguy.github.io/year-archive/) Or, if real time animation interests you, [check out some of the classes I teach at SCAD.](https://nyeguy.github.io/teaching/)
 <br>

 You can look at some of my past projects in my portfolio.
 There's [machine learning stuff,](https://nyeguy.github.io/portfolio/machine-learning-experiments) or [some games I've made.](https://nyeguy.github.io/portfolio/game-development) You can learn about [the movies I worked on.](https://nyeguy.github.io/portfolio/previsualization) Or maybe, check out [some of the comics I've scribbled](https://nyeguy.github.io/comics/) over the years.